Top 9 Strategies on How to Reduce Taxable Income

 There are also other types of tax deductions, aside from business deductions, that you can take advantage of to reduce your federal tax amounts.
 Better yet, keep copies of your pay stubs, especially if you’re a freelancer.

-Pay stubs come in handy for comparing your monthly income with your home office expenses and ultimately having a comprehensive record that lets you itemize more costs that qualify for a tax deduction.
+Self-generated pay stubs (even though freelancers don’t receive them from clients) can come in handy for comparing your monthly income with your home office expenses.
+They can help you have a comprehensive record that lets you itemize more costs that qualify for a tax deduction.

 #7.
 Exclude Fringe Benefits